rosenbergj/phillyshavuot-web/docs/index.markdown

 ---
 # When and Where

 When: The first night of Shavuot!
-Sunday June 1, 2025, from evening until sunrise.
-(Exact times to be announced later.)
+Sunday June 1, 2025, from 9:30pm (or 10:45pm for later arrivals) until 4:45am

 Where: This year we are hosted by Temple Beth Zion-Beth Israel, located at 300 S 18th Street in Center City Philadelphia.